Employee Retention Policy - A Complete Guide

-(Name of the Company) recognises that the company premises serve as a second home for its employees.
+(Name of the Company) recognizes that the company premises serve as a second home for its employees.
 The company will ensure that the employee is at ease in the workplace.
 Employees will be provided with the necessary hygiene facilities by the company.
 The company will also plan team-building activities such as a team lunch or a trip.

 Development and Training

 (Name of the Company) makes sure that workers receive ongoing training to support their development and growth.
-The organisation will pay for any seminars or courses required for work-related reasons.
+The organization will pay for any seminars or courses required for work-related reasons.
 (Name of the Company) encourages its staff to try out novel methods to shake up outdated routines.